 Sweet potatoes are also unique in that they are a good source of provitaimin A-otherwise known as a precursor to vitamin A (a nutrient vegans should be mindful of including in their eating pattern.
 Learn more in our article here!

 This cruciferous vegetable also contains a decent amount of biotin!
 A 113 gram serving of fresh broccoli contains about 1.07 mcg of biotin.

 Whether or not you need a supplement is a conversation to have with your doctor!

-If you read our list of biotin rich food for vegans, you probably guessed that it is possible to meet the AI for biotin as a vegan.
+If you read our list of biotin rich food for vegans, you probably guessed that it is possible to meet the AI for biotin (even if you’re vegan 😉 ).

-As suggested by the NIH factsheet on biotin, currently there is not enough evidence to suggest that biotin supplements will improve hair, skin or nails for everyone.
-Furthermore, too much may interfere with certain lab test results.
+As suggested by the NIH factsheet on biotin, we have little evidence to suggest that biotin supplements will improve hair, skin or nails health.
+Furthermore, too much biotin may interfere with certain lab test results.

-If you are experiencing hair loss or other symptoms associated with biotin deficiency, reach out to your doctor.
+If you are experiencing hair loss, or other symptoms associated with biotin deficiency, reach out to your doctor.
 There could be many causes for your symptoms.

-Also, if you are pregnant, breastfeeding, drink lots of alcohol or have a rare biotinidase deficiency, you may be at a greater risk for biotin inadequacy, or, your body may need more biotin.
+Also, if you are pregnant, breastfeeding, drink lots of alcohol or have a rare biotinidase deficiency, you may be at a greater risk for biotin inadequacy (2).
 Talk to your doctor about supplementation.

 Summing It Up: Vegan Biotin Sources